Marcus Smart: Washington Wizards (2025)

-Los Angeles Lakers (2025–present)
+Los Angeles Lakers (2025–2026)

 On July 22, 2025, Smart signed a two-year, $11 million deal with the Los Angeles Lakers.
+Luka Doncic also played a role in recruiting Smart to the team.

+In December 2025, he was fined $35,000 for making an obscene gesture towards a game official at halftime during a game against the Utah Jazz.
+During Game 3 of the first round against the Houston Rockets on April 24, 2026, Smart put up what was described as a strong defensive performance, recording 21 points and 10 assists.

+Houston Rockets (2026–present)

+On July 10, 2026, Smart signed a two-year, $12.4 million deal with the Houston Rockets, with the second year being a player option.
+This reunited him with his former Celtics head coach Ime Udoka, whom he won NBA Defensive Player of the Year under in 2022.

 Player profile

 Smart plays both the point guard and shooting guard positions, but was named the Celtics' starting point guard in 2021.
 Standing at 6 ft 3 in with a 6 ft 9 in wingspan, he is capable of guarding all five positions, enabling him to play a switching defense with historic efficiency.

 Smart has earned a reputation as a hustle player.
 He is known for diving for loose balls and taking charges, and has been nicknamed "the Cobra" as a result.
 Due to his physicality, quick hands, and elite basketball IQ, many consider Smart to be one of the most versatile and consistent defenders in the NBA.

 Although not a high percentage shooter, Smart is aggressive on offense and defense.
-He often guards opposing players taller than he is, using his physicality to make them uncomfortable and often causing turnovers or missed shots.
-Over his years in the league, Smart's three-point shooting has improved.
-His former teammate, Kemba Walker, describes the energy Smart brings to the game: "It's exciting.
+He often guards opposing players taller than him, using his physicality to make them uncomfortable and often causing turnovers or missed shots.
+Over Smart's years in the league, his three-point shooting has improved.
+Former teammate Kemba Walker describes the energy Smart brings to the game: "It's exciting.
 It's energizing.
 He just gets everybody going.
 Gets us going, gets the crowd going.
 Like I said, we just kinda feed off him.
 He just does so many great things.
 And propels our defense each and every night."